rahulkumarborah/tejasupmanyu.dev/src/pages/you-probably-dont-need-redux/index.md

 Redux is just another library, albeit a great one.
 Use it when you identity the need for it, not just because it is such a major name in the React ecosystem.

-And if you are influenced and love the pattern redux enforces, you can enforce it without Redux also, the pattern is called `flux` and you can read more about it [here](http://fluxxor.com/what-is-flux.html).
+And if you are influenced and love the pattern Redux enforces, you can enforce it without Redux also, the pattern is called `flux` and you can read more about it [here](http://fluxxor.com/what-is-flux.html).

 I think it is right time to share the unheard wisdom - _*Nobody knows the future*_, Not even the seniors - all the time.
 Future depends on present (genius!) and the decisions we make today reflect tomorrow.
 It is okay to ask why, before adding anything to your bundle.
 Remember as Front-end engineers, user is the **King** and every avoidable package you use adds to that bundle size, making it heavier and ultimately slower to load. 🐌